jakekausler/Nginx-Configurator/docs/README.md

 ### Behavior

-- Preserves `jakekausler.com`, NS, and SOA records
+- Preserves main domain, NS, and SOA records
-- Creates A records for enabled `.jakekausler.com` subdomains
+- Creates A records for enabled subdomains
 - Removes A records for disabled/removed subdomains
-- All subdomain A records point to the same IP as `jakekausler.com`
+- All subdomain A records point to the same IP as the main domain
 - Uses 300 second TTL for quick DNS propagation
-- Only manages domains ending in `.jakekausler.com`
+- Only manages domains ending in your configured domain

 ### Integration with Dynamic IP

 Works seamlessly with existing dynamic IP cron jobs:
-- Your cron updates the `jakekausler.com` A record with current IP
+- Your cron updates the main domain A record with current IP
 - The DNS sync uses that IP for all subdomain records
 - No conflicts with existing DNS management